vsanthanam/JBird/README.md

 let string = try json.stringify()
 ```

-Both directions accept option sets (`DeserializationOptions`, `SerializationOptions`) for control over things like pretty-printing, key sorting, and duplicate-key handling, and cancellable `async` variants are available for large payloads.
+Both directions can be customized for control over things like pretty-printing, key sorting, and duplicate-key handling.
+Cancellable `async` variants are available for large payloads.

 ### Conversion between typed JSON and Swift types

-JBird defines a small protocol family for bridging typed JSON and other Swift types:
+JBird defines a small protocol family for bridging typed `JSON` and other Swift types:

 - `JSONConvertible` — a type can produce a `JSON` value (`var jsonValue: JSON`)
 - `JSONInitializable` — a type can be built from a `JSON` value (`init(json:) throws`)